 Dropbox Sign is a solid, simple signing tool with great API access.
-SignForge adds AI document generation, open-standards verification, and a free developer API — starting at $0/mo.
+SignForge adds AI document generation, a public, tamper-evident proof log anyone can verify, and a free developer API — starting at $0/mo.

 Two developer-friendly signing platforms.
 Different approaches to AI, verification, and pricing.